Eburonia/Japanese-Restaurant-Shibuya/README.md

 3. As a first-time visitor of the website, I want to know what food the restaurant has to offer and at what price, so that I can decide whether I want to visit the restaurant somewhere in the future in case it meets my needs and expectations.
    * In the navigation bar, a link to the 'Menu' page has been added.
 Also in the 'Welcome' section on the index page, a styled anchor link (looks like a button) has been added to directly send potential guests to the 'Menu' page.
-   * On the 'Menu' page, the menu has been subdivided into categories, listing category items including their prices.
+   * On the 'Menu' page, the menu has been subdivided into different categories (listing category items including pricing).
 To make it clear to guests what they can expect when they make an order, one menu item image per category has been added to the menu.

 4. As a first-time visitor of the website, I want to know where the restaurant is located, so that I can decide whether the restaurant is within my desired traveling distance.
    * On the index page in the 'About' section, it is indicated that the restaurant is located in the city of Maastricht.
 The 'Find Us' section on the index page, clearly states the restaurant's address.
 Also, a 'Google Maps' image of the location of the restaurant has been added to the index page.